Are the side effects of steroids reversible and what are some of the common side effects of long-term use.

 Blood cell variables

-There were noticeable changes in blood cell count of (group B) an increase of hemoglobin (5%) and hematocrit(9%).
+There were noticeable changes in the blood cell count of (group B) an increase of hemoglobin (5%) and hematocrit(9%).
 These levels may indicate an increase in oxygen levels in the blood which would reflect an improvement in performance.

 The downside to this is that it may cause thickening of the blood due to elevated levels of red blood cells.
 This is most likely the reason some bodybuilders have an increased risk of cardiovascular disease and stroke.
 These symptoms do seem to be reversible after the subjects stop taking steroids.